dds101010/jira_plusplus/README.md

 # JIRA++
-> This extension adds quality of life improvements to JIRA tickets.
+> An extension that adds quality of life improvements to JIRA tickets.

 ## Highlights 🔥